0xApeToshi/discord-role-adder/README.md

 ```

 # Troubleshooting
-If you are gettin an error about missing certificates while connecting to the Discord host, run `install_certificate.py` to fix it.
+If you are getting an error about missing certificates while connecting to the Discord host, run `install_certificate.py` to fix it.